jcclose1/Basic_AWS_EC2/README.md

 ![](img/6_sec_group.png)

 ### 7. Launch instance
 Follow the prompt to create and download a key pair that will allow you to connect securely to your instance.
+Create a new folder named **aws_tutorial** and save the key_pair.pem file there.

 ![](img/7_key_pair.png)

-On the Launch Status page, click 'View Instances'
+On the Launch Status page, click 'View Instances.'
+You will see a lot of info about the new instance including its DNS name and public IP address, both of which we will use to access the VM.

+# Part 2 - Set up Environment on the EC2 Instance

+### 1. SSH to the instance
+Navigate to **aws_tutorial** where you stored key_pair.pem.
+On the command line enter the following:

+`ssh -i <PATH_TO_PEM> ec2-user@ec2-xx-xxx-xx-xxx.eu-west-1.compute.amazonaws.com`

+Because the current directory contains the key pair, `<PATH_TO_PEM>` is simply the key pair file name.
+Replace `ec2-xx-xxx-xx-xxx` with the Public DNS (IPv4) for your instance found on the Instances dashboard.

+### 2. Install Seaborn data visualization package for Python.
+`pip install seaborn`

+Easy as that.
+This is the only library we will use that is not preinstalled on the AMI.